peterhudec/foundation-sphinx-theme/README.rst

 		'meta_tags': {
 			'foo': 'bar', # will be rendered as <meta name="foo" content="bar">
 		},

+		# The value for "description" and "og:description" metatags.
+		# If omitted, the value of "motto" will be used.
+		'seo_description': 'This is an example of the Foundation Sphinx Theme output.',

 		# Use this as the base for Open Graph URLs without trailing slash.
 		'base_url': 'http://example.com',